Penghu: Republic of China

 However, in 1954, the United States denied that the sovereignty over Taiwan and the Penghu islands had been settled by the Treaty of Taipei.
 In the following year, the United States also stated its position that Taiwan and Penghu were handed over to the Allied Powers, and that the Republic of China was merely asked to administer these territories for the Allied Powers pending a final decision as to their ownership.
 In the 1960 Sheng v.
 Rogers case, it was stated that, in the view of the U.S. State Department, no agreement has purported to transfer the sovereignty of Taiwan to the ROC, though it accepted the exercise of Chinese authority over Taiwan and recognized the Government of the Republic of China as the legal government of China at the time.

 Boat people fleeing Vietnam in the 1970s and 1980s who were rescued by Taiwan's ships in the South China Sea were sent to Penghu.

+On 20 November 1971 China Airlines Flight 825, a Sud Aviation Caravelle aircraft flying from Songshan Airport to Kai Tak, disintegrated in mid-air due to a bomb explosion and the plane crashed in the South China Sea.
+The bombing was never determined by legal inquiry and all 25 passengers and crew on board were killed.

 On 25 May 2002, China Airlines Flight 611, a Boeing 747-200 aircraft flying from Taipei to Hong Kong, disintegrated and exploded over the Islands.
 The wreckage slammed into the Taiwan Strait, a couple of miles off the coast.
 All 225 passengers and crew on board were killed.

+On 21 December 2002, TransAsia Airways Flight 791, an ATR 72 aircraft flying from Taipei Taoyuan International Airport to Macau International Airport crashed into the sea 17 kilometers southwest of Magong due to Icing in the Airplane, killing the two crew members.

+On 23 July 2014, TransAsia Airways Flight 222, an ATR 72 aircraft flying from Kaohsiung International Airport to Penghu Airport crashed in bad weather killing 48 out of 58 on board and injuring 5 people on ground.